-Agency innovations can improve the availability of information and engage the public in rulemaking activities, often at no great cost to the government.
+The Conference's study of agency websites and e-rulemaking initiatives reveals that agency use of innovative features such as these to encourage and facilitate public engagement in rulemaking is not uniform.
+AgencyAgency innovations can improve the availability of information and engage the public in rulemaking activities at no great cost to the government.
 A cost-effective technique to improve the availability of rulemaking information on individual agency websites leverages available centralized data sources.
 An example of this approach is found on the websites of many members of Congress, who provide a link on their home page to a page listing all the legislation the member sponsors.
 The list is not drawn from the Member's own database, but rather extracts information from a THOMAS database of all legislation currently pending in Congress.
 Regulations.gov makes a similar tool available to agencies, thus enabling them to provide easy access to complete and up-to-date rulemaking information without the necessity of maintaining the underlying database.